WTIGER001/sfcmap/README.md

 - Switch to better scale
 - Router for maps and 'back button'.
 Router should also support a coordinate center and zoom
 - Border Decoration for regions (a,b,c, etc)
-- Set map units (in creation?)
 - Enable / Disable Scale
 - Enable / Disable Coordinates
 - Fixed Marker Size (in map units)

 ### Data Management
 - Export / import marker types
-- Upload Progress
-- Convert group manager to tab or full page using router
+- Add validation to map form
+- Add validation to map Type form
+- Add validation to marker Type form
+- Add validation to group form

 ### General Application
-- Loading Indicator
-- Project or Game or Collection top level construct
+- Project or Game or Collection top level construct (this changes a lot)
+- Remove the temporary objects like category and mergedmap type
+- move the dbPath functions to the data service
--
+- explore e2e testing
+- clean up the css to the big style sheet

 ### Mobile Device Support
 - Tab icons are too small